-- Before driving the unit in cold weather, the transmission should be warmed up as follows: - Be sure the tractor is on level ground. - Release the parking brake and let the brake slowly return to operating position. - Allow one minute for transmission to warm up.
-This can be done during the engine warm up period. - The attachments can be used during the engine warm-up period after the transmission has been warmed up and may require the choke control be pulled out slightly.
+- Before driving the unit in cold weather, the transmission should be warmed up as follows: - Be sure the tractor is on level ground. - Place the motion control lever in neutral.
+Release the parking brake and let the clutch/brake slowly return to operating position. - Allow one minute for transmission to warm up.
+This can be done during the engine warm up period. - Theattachmentscanalsobeusedduringtheenginewarmup period after the transmission has been warmed up.